NEW TO SKIING?... BOOK A FIRST TURNS BEGINNER PACKAGE & SAVE UP TO £250pp >>>

 Meribel piste ski map 2026

-Click on the link below to download the latest Méribel piste map in PDF format
+Click on the link below to download the latest Méribel piste map

-Méribel ski area overview
+Méribel ski resort overview

 • Resort height: 1,450 m